How to Develop an Aggressive Team Man to Man Defense

 So how do you defend this?
-The player on the lane is taking few fake steps like he is going to defend the penetration, but instead, he is going to close out the corner three, and the player on weak side corned is coming to help.
+The player on the lane is taking a few fake steps like he is going to defend the penetration, but instead, he is going to close out the corner three, and the player on the weak side corned is coming to help.

 As far as the coverage when the ball is passed, we do not want our players to move by sliding in the stance.
 We want them to sprint to their position, make a stop and then get in a stance.
-If the ball goes back, halfway defender has to sprint, and the other half he needs to go small steps while getting lower in a defensive posture.
+If the ball goes back, the halfway defender has to sprint, and in the other half, he needs to go small steps while getting lower in a defensive posture.
 If your player goes high all the way, then he is an easy target for the offense to get by him easily.

 Discipline starts with your gear.
-There is no shirt pulled out, there no loose ties.
+There is no shirt pulled out, and there are no loose ties.
 How you look is how you play.
 If you are going to be undisciplined on your gear it is going to become a habit and it will reflect on your stance, on closeouts, pretty much on everything.
 Discipline is one of the most important things on defense.
 If there is an error then there is a penalty but for everybody.
 Everybody needs to be accountable and everybody has a job to do.

-If there is a dribble penetration toward the middle, the guy that is standing on the free throw line is the one that needs to stop the ball.
+If there is a dribble penetration toward the middle, the guy that is standing on the free-throw line is the one that needs to stop the ball.
 The thing that he needs to do is to stand his ground a bit and to fake as he is going on closeout but he's not.
 When he sees the air between the ball and the fingers, he needs to run and to close out on the player that he originally guards.
 The closeout starts when the pass starts and not when the targeted player receives the ball.

 These are the corner three situations that are explained earlier in the article.
 The principle is the same, with the exception of how the player from the weak side corner is changing his position.